aiclub-igdtuw/AI-ML-Month/Minor Project Submissions/README.md

 Superstore Dataset: https://www.kaggle.com/datasets/jr2ngb/superstore-data <br>
 Covid-19 Clinical Trials Dataset: https://www.kaggle.com/datasets/parulpandey/covid19-clinical-trials-dataset <br>

-This folder contains the document containing all the problem statements and the titles have hyperlinks to the datasets.
-You can go through them and pick one to solve.
+You can go through all the problem statements above and pick one to solve.
+After that follow these steps -
 1) Create a jupyter notebook or a colab notebook.
 2) Show all the calculations required and print them.
 3) The final calculation for the answer must be in a separate cell.